A Story From: United States

 “That will never happen!” shouted John Smith.

 No one saw Pocahontas slip into the longhouse.
-Said her father: “Put his head on the rock!”
+Powhatan said: “Put his head on the rock!”
 Two strong braves grabbed John Smith and pushed his head down on a rock.
 Powhatan lifted a large rock above him, ready to strike.
 “No!” the girl cried out.
-All of a sudden, Pocahontas rushed up and bent over John Smith, placing her head over his own.
+All of a sudden, Pocahontas rushed up and bent over John Smith, placing her own head over his.
 Powhatan held the rock high in the air.
 “Pocahontas!” he cried out.
 “Move away!”
-“I will not move!” said she, turning her head to the side.
+“I will not move!” she said, turning her head to the side.
 “Let him be.
 Let all of them be!”
 Powhatan held up the rock.
-Then he lowered his arms.
+Then, he lowered his arms.
 “My daughter,” he said in a soft voice.
 “You are right.
 No good can come from hurting these people.”